thought-machine/please/docs/codelabs/k8s.md

 $ plz init pleasings --revision v1.1.0
 ```

-This will add the pleasings subrepo to the build graph via the `github_repo()` built in:
+This will add the pleasings subrepo to the build graph via the `github_repo()` built-in:
 ```
 $ cat BUILD
 github_repo(